RocketCommunicationsInc/astro-www/src/pages/components/tabs/index.md

 ---
 title: Tabs
+subtitle: Tabs in Astro applications are used to divide major areas of content and to indicate work process.
 layout: project:layouts/component-docs/component-docs-layout.astro
 storybook: components-tabs--default-story
 height: 160px
 git: rux-tabs
+menuTitle: Overview
 ---
 # Tabs

 ::storybook-demo

-Tabs in Astro applications are used to divide major areas of content and to indicate work process.

 ## Rules of Thumb